Eddie-Burbank/DildoFox-Vaniila/README.md

-# DildoFox (Vanilla)
+# Dildofox (Vanilla)

-Version: 0.9.9.1
+Version: 0.9.9.2

+dildofox.com is Now Live!

 **** Minor Update: ****

-The default window size has been set to 1280x900 from 1000x1000.
-(Value is spoofed anyway).
+The default window size has been changed again and is now set to 1400x900 from 1280x900.

+The PDF viewer function has been re-enabled within the polices file.

+The abiliy to change and set a custom HomePage has been re-enabled.

+HomePage has been added and by default is set to a custom dildofox.com landing page.

+Startpage has also been set as the default URLbar search engine.

+Default Proxy Setting has been configured to Auto-Detect.

+Home button widget has been added to the toolbar.

+The Proxy List found within your install location has been updated for the month of April.

 **** WHATS NEW ****

-I have updated DildoFox to give it some extra functionality and make it easier to use for the everyday person.
+I have updated Dildofox to give it some extra functionality and make it easier to use for the everyday person.

 The (dom.storage) config is now at it's default value to 'True'.
 This setting greatly increases security but also breaks sites and denies access to your router.
 I changed to setting to increase basic usability.
 It is recommended to enter the 'about:config' editor and set this 'False' and revert back to 'True' only when you need to.